patrickfav/indoor-positioning/README.md

 ## System Configuration

-As prerequisites you must have at least 4 APs ready (with installed webserives) in your network (knowing the IPs of each).
+As prerequisites, you must have at least 4 APs ready (with installed webservers) in your network (knowing the IPs of each).

-Open the browser and enter the url you deployed the war (usallay something like [http://localhost:8080/MyProject](http://localhost:8080/)).
+Open the browser and enter the url you deployed the war (usually something like [http://localhost:8080/MyProject](http://localhost:8080/)).
 Create a new network by pressing the box with the "+".
 Enter the details and set "Surveys Per Node to 100" and "Survey Schedule" to
 "Every Minute" to accelerate measurement.
 Then next to "Active Nodes", add new nodes with "Add Node".
 Enter name and IP address, then press "discover" to see if